hashicorp/terraform-website/content/source/docs/cloud/integrations/kubernetes/index.html.md

 ## Overview

 HashiCorp Terraform Cloud customers can integrate with Kubernetes using the official [Terraform Cloud Operator for Kubernetes](https://github.com/hashicorp/terraform-k8s) to provision infrastructure internal or external to the Kubernetes cluster directly from the Kubernetes control plane.
-Using the Terraform Cloud Operator for Kubernetes' CustomResourceDefition (CRD), users can dynamically create Terraform Cloud workspaces, populate variables, and apply a Terraform configuration stored in a git repository or directly from the [Terraform Registry](https://registry.terraform.io/).
+Using the Terraform Cloud Operator for Kubernetes' CustomResourceDefinition (CRD), users can dynamically create Terraform Cloud workspaces (using a Terraform configuration from a git repository or from the [Terraform Registry](https://registry.terraform.io/), populate variables, and perform Terraform runs to provision infrastructure.

 ## Prerequisites